-Title New interdisciplinary consortium at AU will study membrane-less organelles Degree of recognition International Media name/outlet Aarhus University, Denmark Media type Web Country Denmark Date 18/01/2021 Description Associate Professor Magnus Kjærgaard participates in a new consortium, BOUNDLESS, headed by Associate Professor Frans Mulder and funded by the Interdisciplinary Synergy Programme of the Novo Nordisk Foundation.
+Title New interdisciplinary consortium at AU will study membrane-less organelles Degree of recognition International Media name/outlet Aarhus University, Denmark Media type Web Country/Territory Denmark Date 18/01/2021 Description Associate Professor Magnus Kjærgaard participates in a new consortium, BOUNDLESS, headed by Associate Professor Frans Mulder and funded by the Interdisciplinary Synergy Programme of the Novo Nordisk Foundation.
 With the grant of DKK 14.4 M, the consortium will study how membrane-less organelles control key biological processes.

 The consortium, BOUNDLESS, has received DKK 14.4 M from the Novo Nordisk Foundation.
 The consortium consists of Frans Mulder, Lene N. Nejsum, and Magnus Kjærgaard from Aarhus University as well as Siewert Jan Marrink from University of Groningen (NL).
 (Photos: private)